 WELCOME TO THE HVWC CALENDAR: home of all our upcoming readings, events and workshops.
 You can view by list or calendar (see right menu to choose).
 Click the colored tabs below to show only specific options.
 Our workshops run as multi-session series or one-day “intensives.”
 Note, we list the multi-session courses on the first day they meet only.
 The full dates of the session are described in the course descriptions.
 You would need to scroll back to the start date if you needed to enroll for something already underway.
 But do let us know if you want to join something in midstream since we need the blessing of the instructor.
 Questions?
 Email us.

 - This event has passed.

 Beyond the Personal with Martha Collins via Zoom

 August 14 @ 12:30 pm - 4:30 pmFree – $124

 Please note this intensive is now sold out.
 Email [email protected] if your plans have changed or you’d like to be placed on the waitlist.
 In the first hour of this workshop, I will discuss poems that extend beyond personal experience and into material that involves research (historical, social, nature-related, etc.) or current or recent events— without sacrificing personal involvement and feeling.
 The remainder of the workshop will be devoted to a discussion of your work.
-Please send a poem of no more than one page to me at [email protected] by August 5th.
+Please send a poem of no more than one page to me at [email protected] by August 12th.

 This class is capped at 12 students.
 It will take place via Zoom.
 Zoom link instructions will be emailed at the time of registration and again the day of the class.
 Please check spam filter and email [email protected] with questions.

 Please note: The Altman Person of Color Scholarships are free and given on a first come, first served basis to students based in the United States only.
 Please only sign up for no more than one class every other month.
 Please notify us right away if your plans change and you cannot attend the class.
 We will then reopen the slot so another student may register.
 Thank you in advance for this consideration.